vivocha/bot-sdk/README.md

 Next sections briefly provide some guidelines to integrate Bots built with the three supported platforms and using the default drivers / settings.

-**N.B.: Vivocha can be integrated with any Bot Platform**, if you're using a platform different than the supported you need to write a driver and a BotManager to use BotRequest / BotResponse messages and communicate with the particular chosen Bot Platform.
+**N.B.: Vivocha can be integrated with any Bot Platform**, if you're using a platform different than the supported you need to write a driver and a BotManager to use BotRequest / BotResponse messages and communicate with the particular, chosen, Bot Platform.

 ### [Dialogflow: integration guidelines](#dialogflow-integration-guidelines)

-[Dialogflow Bot Platform](https://dialogflow.com/) allows the creation of conversation flows using its nice Intents feature.
+[Dialogflow Bot Platform](https://dialogflow.com) allows the creation of conversation flows using its nice Intents feature.
-Feel free to build your conversation flow as you prefer, related to the specific Bot application domain, BUT, in order to properly work with Vivocha, taking advantage of the out-of-the-box support it provides, it is mandatory to follow the guidelines:
+Feel free to build your conversation flow as you prefer, related to the specific Bot application domain, BUT, in order to properly work with Vivocha taking advantage of the out-of-the-box support it provides, it is mandatory to follow some guidelines:

 1. Must exists in Dialogflow an intent configured to be triggered by a start event.
 The start event name configured in a Dialogflow intent must exactly match the start event configured in Vivocha; Default is: `start`.

-2. At the end of each conversation branch designed in Dialogflow, the bot MUST set a special context named (exactly) `end`, to tell to Vivocha that Bot's task is finished and to terminate the chat conversation.
+2. At the end of each conversation branch designed in Dialogflow, the bot MUST set a special context named (exactly) `end`, to tell to Vivocha that Bot's task is complete and to terminate the chat conversation.

 3. Data passed to the Bot through Vivocha drivers are always contained inside a special context named `SESSION_MESSAGE_DATA_PAYLOAD`.
 Thus, the Dialogflow bot can access to data "stored" in that particular context in each intent that needs to get information; i.e., to extract real-time data coming from BotFilters.
 If the bot implementation needs to extract passed data/parameters, it can access to that context through (for example) the expression: `#SESSION_MESSAGE_DATA_PAYLOAD.my_parameter_name` - see Dialogflow documentation).